jukujala/R-data-pipe/README.md

 to represent and process data, but you can implement a similar approach in `dplyr` or with plain `data.frame`.

-## Steps to implement a pipeline
+## Steps to implement a data pipeline

 Write a function `createTransformFunction` that returns another function `transformData` which transforms input `data.table` to output `data.table`.
 The function `createTransformFunction` can depend on train data.
-R can persist the function `transformData` to a file.
+R can then persist the function `transformData` to a file for later use.

 ## A short example

-    #' create a function to transform input data for model
+    #' this function creates a function to transform input data for model
     #'
-    #' @param fit_dt: train data to fit transformation function
+    #' @param fit_dt: train data to fit data transformations
     #'
     #' @return transformation function
     createTransformFunction <- function(fit_dt) {
-      # fit some transformation
+      # fit any transformation function
       fitted_transformation <- createFittedTransformation(fit_dt)
       # prevent serialisation of fit_dt
       rm(fit_dt)

-      # define a function to transform input data
+      # define a function to transform the input data
       transformData <- function(input_dt) {
         # define the label
         input_dt[, label := as.character(y) ]